 input parameter.
 This is useful when you want to index the largest faces in an image and don't want to index smaller faces, such as those belonging to people standing in the background.

-input parameter allows you to filter out detected faces that don’t meet the required quality bar chosen by Amazon Rekognition.
+input parameter allows you to filter out detected faces that don’t meet a required quality bar.
 The quality bar is based on a variety of common use cases.
 By default,

 .
 If you do not want to filter detected faces, specify

-To use quality filtering, you need a collection associated with version 3 of the face model.
+To use quality filtering, you need a collection associated with version 3 of the face model or higher.
 To get the version of the face model associated with a collection, call DescribeCollection